 Ask yourself if the opportunity or request is going to be valuable.
 Ask yourself if you are going to be able to give it your full attention and make it worthwhile for the other people involved.
 If the answer is no, let this one go.

 Yes, I KNOW it sounds selfish.
 Most of us struggle to believe that putting our needs first isn’t necessarily a bad thing.
 But in order to use your time in a productive and meaningful way, you need to be comfortable turning down opportunities and requests because your well-being depends on it.

 My well-being is something I prioritize above all else because I know I’ll suffer the consequences (and so will everyone else) if I don’t.
 If something is going to disrupt my routine, cause me unnecessary stress, or make me overly anxious, I’m going to say no.

 If you’re in a situation where you’re asked to do something and you’re not comfortable doing it, stand your ground and tell that person why.
 Maybe it’s not in your job description, it makes you feel used, or there’s someone better for the job.
 I know it’s a lot easier said than done, but constructively explain why this doesn’t feel right to you and stand up for your right to say no.

 If you continually say yes to people even when you want to say no, you’re inviting them to keep doing it (and you better believe they WILL do it).
 People love to take advantage of others even if they don’t realize they’re doing it, so make sure you know what you will and will not tolerate.

-04 / Get mindful about your time
+04 / Be mindful with your time